NuevoFoundation/workshops/content/python-turtle/_index.md

 {{% /notice %}}

-Here is an example of a function, and how we would use it:
+Here is an example of a **function definition**, and how we would use it:

 ```
 def draw_line():